omforza/Spring-boot-REST-API-Products/READEME.md

 REST Example
 This repository includes a  REST API built with RestController using Spring boot framework.

-This project uses H2 Spring boot database.
+This project uses H2 database.

 Run and Test
 To run the application type